-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 Under the CHWL, a person must not carry on a business, trade or activity involving work or services performed for, or offered to members of the public, including a section of the public (defined within the CHWL as an "undertaking") and employ staff unless there is in force a licence or such licences as are appropriate for the operation of the undertaking.
 An appropriate licence would be (1) a business licence, (2) a hawker's licence, or (3) a non-resident undertaking licence.

-Any licence may employ an unlimited number of Entitled/Entitled for work only persons, however, the undertaking must apply to the Population Office for permission to employ any Licensed or Registered persons.
+Any licence may employ an unlimited number of Entitled/Entitled for work only persons, however, the undertaking must apply to the Business Licensing Department for permission to employ any Licensed or Registered persons.

 Any businesses wishing to obtain work permits for their employees must ensure that they have the relevant business licence permissions in place.

 Jersey has two separate housing categories; Qualified and Registered.
-A person shall not occupy Qualified unless that person is Entitled or Licensed, or where they reside in the property with the consent of someone who is Entitled or Licensed, has inherited the property or has been given permission by the Chief Minister under Article 17(2) of the CHWL.
+A person shall not occupy Qualified accomodation unless that person is Entitled or Licensed, or where they reside in the property with the consent of someone who is Entitled or Licensed, has inherited the property or has been given permission by the Chief Minister under Article 17(2) of the CHWL.

 Part 18c of the Companies (Jersey) Law 1991 outlines the process of continuance of companies in and out of Jersey.